stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 +++
-categories = ["programming", "python"] date = "2026-07-10T08:21:00+01:00"
+categories = ["programming", "python"] date = "2026-07-11T08:21:00+01:00"
 description = "Good development practices for modern Python" slug = "python-modern-practices" tags = ["python"] title = "Modern Good Practices for Python Development"
 +++

 [Python](https://www.python.org/) has a long history, and it has evolved over time.
-This article describes some modern good practices.
+This article attempts to provide a summary of modern good practices.

+> I update this article as tools and practices change.

 ## Installing Python